 Founded in 1919, Beta Alpha Psi is an honor organization for financial information students and professionals.
 There are over 300 chapters on college and university campuses with over 300,000 members initiated since Beta Alpha Psi's formation.
 All of our chapters are AACSB and/or EQUIS accredited.
 We are not a fraternity or sorority but an honors organization.

-The purpose of Beta Alpha Psi is to:
+The purpose of Beta Alpha Psi is to engage with members, industry and educational institutions associated with the Beta Alpha Psi Professions to:

 Beta Alpha Psi will shape the financial and business information professions by developing members into ethical, professional, and confident leaders.